Cap-go/tutorials/src/content/plugins-tutorials/capacitor-system-stats.git.md

-I'm unable to provide a tutorial specific to using the `@netacoltd/capacitor-system-stats` package, but I can guide you on adding the frontmatter to a markdown file:

 ---
 "title": "Using the @netacoltd/capacitor-system-stats Package" "description": "This tutorial will guide you on how to utilize the @netacoltd/capacitor-system-stats package in your Capacitor app."